RaymondAngana/Projects/README.md

 # Projects
 Some of the code I worked on many projects.
-Snippets
+Snippets mostly Drupal, but some of them are also in Wordpress